-Built in 1879 by Maggie Webber, our property has been a stage stop, a hotel, even a brothel.
+Built in 1879 by Maggie Webber, our property has been a stagecoach stop, a hotel, even a brothel.
 People from all over the world have stopped, dined and stayed here.
 Locals and visitors alike celebrate our re-opening every spring.

 Renewed And Ready

 Renewal of The Twin Lakes Inn & Saloon also preserved much of the historic charm.
 Come see it for yourself next time you're visiting Lake County or on your way to Aspen via Hwy 82.